afnid/CoreEFI/README.md

 # CoreEFI
-An electronic fuel injection program written in c++ to see if sequential fuel injection with 1 us resolution could be achieved on any Arduino 16 mhz avr or 84mhz due processor.
+An electronic fuel injection program written in c++ to see if sequential fuel injection with 1 us resolution could be achieved on an Arduino 16 mhz Mega or 84mhz Arduino Due.
 This has also been run on a STM32F4 407 Cortex processor, but not fully implemented.
 This has never been tested with any actual engine, so can't be considered much more than a proof of concept at this point.
-This is a work in process.

 Some distinquishing features: